BarbulescuR/Logarithmic-density-of-positive-rank-genus-2-Jacobians/README.md

 by R. Barbulescu, M. Barcau, V. Pașol, and G. Turcaș.

+Software: Magma for *.m files, sage for *.sage and pari/gp for *.gp files.

 Description of the files:

    - utils.m ---> |a list of functions to compute the degree of a rational fraction